 top of page

-Yesterday's horrific event and the anniversary of September 11th bring to mind a story and executive told me twenty years ago.
+The anniversary of September 11th brings to mind a story a financial services executive told me twenty years ago.

-He was running a meeting for a large group on a high floor at the WFC (World Financial Center - I believe that's the correct name) across the street from the World Trade Center.
+He was running a morning meeting at the World Financial Center across from the World Trade Center on September 11, 2001.

-He said to the group in front of him, the elevators are going to be overwhelmed, we're all going to get separated.
-So when I get downstairs, I'm going to head for the ferry (that would take him home to New Jersey.)
+Seeing what was happening at the Trade Center, he said to his group, the elevators are going to be overwhelmed, we're going to get separated.
+When I get downstairs, I'm going to head for the ferry (that would take him home to New Jersey.)

-They did all get separated but they all met up on the line for the ferry and eventually caught the last ferry back to New Jersey.
+The group did get separated but they met up at the end of the line for the ferry and eventually caught the last ferry to leave Manhattan that day.

-Like Shackleton, he led by example - he stayed calm in the face of a tremendous crisis.
-He communicated effectively - he offered a solution and explained clearly and concisely his plan.
-He kept up morale by including everyone in his plan and maintained a positive attitude.
+Like Shackleton, this executive used timeless strategies to lead his team - he led by example - staying calm in the face of a tremendous crisis.
+He communicated effectively - offering a solution and explaining clearly and concisely a plan.
+He kept up morale by including everyone and by maintaining a positive attitude.

 Great leadership in action.